 Email firstname.lastname@example.org for support with information security and privacy issues or questions.

 IT support resources

-If you need help getting started or technology support, there are a variety of resources ready to help.
+If you need help getting started or need technology support, there are a variety of resources ready to help.

 Request a service, view self-help Knowledge articles, or submit a request for help.

 OIT Support and Operations Center (SOC)

 OIT Support and Operations Center (SOC) consultants are available 6AM - midnight, seven days a week to answer your IT questions.
 To reach them: